-Millard Fillmore Suburban Hospital has continually tailored its programs and services to meet the specific needs of the community.
-With expert surgeons and operating room staff, upgraded surgical suites and the most advanced technology including robotic surgery, Suburban is sure to meet and even exceed your needs for outpatient ambulatory surgery, outpatient minor surgery and inpatient Surgery.
+Millard Fillmore Suburban Hospital offers many surgical specialties to meet the specific needs of the community.
+With expert surgeons and operating room staff, upgraded surgical suites and the most advanced technology including the largest robotic-assisted surgery program in the region, Suburban is sure to meet and exceed your needs for outpatient ambulatory surgery, outpatient minor surgery and inpatient surgery without leaving the suburbs.

 Patients are scheduled for pre-admission testing approximately one week prior to surgery and receive a physical examination and any necessary tests like blood work, urinalysis, chest X-ray or an EKG.
 A complete medical history will also be taken at this time.
 The anesthesia department will then review test results to help determine the patient's state of health.

 Below is a helpful checklist to ensure the pre-admission appointment is an effective and productive one for everyone involved.

 - Write down questions or concerns when you think of them, and bring them in for discussion with the nurse practitioner.

 - Bring a list of current medications, including over-the-counter and herbal products.

 - Review current medications with the nurse to learn which medications you should and should not take prior to surgery.